scottrlarson/profession/content/publications/publication-win11-good-bad-ugly.md

 +++
-title = "Taking Windows 11 For a Spin - The Good, Bad and Ugly" date = 2021-12-20T07:40:54-08:00 draft = false
+title = "Taking Windows 11 For a Spin - The Good, the Bad and the Ugly" date = 2021-12-20T07:40:54-08:00 draft = false